International Adoption Process: FAQs

 Q: What's a non-Hague, or orphan adoption?

-A: According to U.S. immigration law, an orphan is a child who's not born in the U.S. and either:
+A: According to U.S. immigration law, an orphan is a child who is not born in the U.S. and either:

-- They have a sole surviving parent who's not able to care for them, according to local standards of her country, and that parent has (in writing) irrevocably released the child for emigration from their country and for adoption.
+- They have a sole surviving parent who's not able to care for them, according to the local standards of the child's country, and that parent has (in writing) irrevocably released the child for emigration from their country and for adoption.

 Q: What are the special requirements for the international adoption process for a Hague adoption?